Dragon's Lair (NES)

 ---|---|

-- The exclamation point in CONGRATULATIONS ! and OUR HERO HAS TRIUMPHED ! was removed.
+- The exclamation points in CONGRATULATIONS ! and OUR HERO HAS TRIUMPHED ! were removed.
 The latter text was moved to the right a little bit to better center it.

 - The last line removes the question mark from the North American release.